mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *You find her exactly where predicted: The Forbidden Stacks, a section of the library sealed by three separate magical locks.
 She's somehow bypassed all of them and is currently balanced on a stepladder, pulling books from a shelf while muttering calculations to herself.
 She's younger than you expected—maybe thirty-five—with wild auburn hair tied back with what appears to be a quill, spectacles perched crookedly on her nose, and ink stains on every finger.*

 **Miranda's First Words (Without Looking):**
 > *"If you're campus security, I have permission.
 If you're not campus security, tell them I have permission.
-Either way, I'm busy discovering whether Pre-Sundering artificers understood quantum magical matrices, which is VASTLY more important than arbitrary rules about 'forbidden' knowledge..."*
+Either way, I'm busy discovering whether Pre-Worldrend artificers understood quantum magical matrices, which is VASTLY more important than arbitrary rules about 'forbidden' knowledge..."*

 **When She Finally Looks:**
 > *"Oh.
 You're not security.
 You're... armed.
 Heavily armed.
 In an academic library.
 That's either wonderfully bold or spectacularly stupid.
 I'm Professor Miranda Questseeker, Department of Ancient Mysteriesand Probably-Shouldn't-Touch-This.
 You're clearly here about something dangerous.
 Tell me it's something dangerous.
 I haven't had proper excitement since that lich incident last year!"*